 The Tour du Mont Blanc, the most popular long distance walking trail in Europe, is no easy feat.
 The trail covers 170 kilometres over difficult terrain and incredibly has 10 kilometres of elevation of ascent and descent.
 It’s the up and down that will prove to be your worst enemy.

 It’s hard to train for unless you’ve got mountains on your doorstep.
 However, don’t let that put you off – many hikers of all abilities successfully hike the Tour du Mont Blanc every year.
-Trust me though, if you train just a little, and give your body a chance to adapt before you arrive in Chamonix, you will enjoy the tour ten fold, being able to drink in the savage beauty of high altitude mountain passes and the alpine pastures without being utterly exhausted.
+Trust me though, if you train just a little, and give your body a chance to adapt before you arrive in Chamonix, you will enjoy the your Tour du Mont Blanc Trek ten fold – being able to drink in the savage beauty of high altitude mountain passes and the alpine pastures without being utterly exhausted.

 Watch our 7 minute video showing you simple exercises to practice daily 4-6 weeks before arriving in Chamonix to start your Tour du Mont Blanc.